reflux/reflux-core/README.md

 You can run the following npm scripts, for more check the project's `package.json` file.

+* `npm compile` Use babel to transpile the ES6 code to ES5, output is `/lib`.

 * `npm test` To run the jshint and tests

 * `npm run watch` To run the watch task.
-It will lint and test the code whenever a file is saved.
+It will lint, compile and test the code whenever a file is saved.

 * `npm run benchmark` To run the benchmark test